Quotation/LongestCocoa/README.md

 * outputImageProviderFromBufferWithPixelFormat:pixelsWide:pixelsHigh:baseAddress:bytesPerRow:releaseCallback:releaseContext:colorSpace:shouldColorMatch:
 * kCMSampleBufferConduitNotificationParameter_UpcomingOutputPTSRangeMayOverlapQueuedOutputPTSRange

-Run `python longest.py` to discover the longest 10 names for each identifier type.
+Run `python longest.py` to discover the first 10 longest names for each identifier type.
 Below is the output from `python longest.py iphoneos`.

 Longest Names For iPhoneOS armv7
 ================